Morrissey beats Cronin in All Irish Classic - Irish Boxing

 Both gasped for air going to their corners after that spell but neither were going to take their foot off the gas in this classic.

 Cronin went for volume rather than power at the start of the seventh and started to put combinations together.
 The tactic paid dividends.
 The constant success saw him win the round wide.
-Indeed he flirted with securing the stoppage late i the round.
+Indeed he flirted with securing the stoppage late in the round.
 Morrissey cut a tired figure and although not visibly wobbled he was taking shots without response.

-It was back to back and forth action in the last, as both gave all they had to try and nick a close classic.
+It was back to back-and-forth action in the last, as both gave all they had to try and nick a close classic.
 Fittingly it ended with both landing lefts on the final bell.

 Let’s do it again in Munster and for an Irish title.